johannest/loadtestdriver/README.md

 ```
 **Note: The local IP address API above might not always work!
 In that case you have to explicitly hard code your ip v4 address into the test**

+### Start your application in the production mode
+For example: `mvn spring-boot:run -Pproduction`

 ### Run the test as a JUnit test
 LoadTestDriver uses Gatling to record the load test with parameters given in Driver setup (see above), test is saved in the given destination (see above).